kubaracek/pleo-test/README.md

 ## Things that kept me busy :)

  1) Exposed!
-I was strugling to find some easy to follow documentation and this kept me busy probably the longest :))
+Had a problem finding a proper documentation
    - I'm pretty sure that the way I'm preloading Charges to an Invoice is not the most efficient and there's probably a single method that does that for me
  2) DateTime.
 I was spending too much time trying to combine Exposed and Java's datetime so I decided to go with Joda even though I wanted to keep this dependency less :))
  3) Kotlin has Char!
 I got stucked for good 20 minutes fighting a compiler error when I realised that it all comes down to a second error where the compiler been complainin about using single quote around whole string :D